The downstream processing module extracts and refines end products such as biofuels, biochemicals, food ingredients and pharmaceuticals.

 When developing a new fermentation process, consider the final product specs and DSP train in the beginning: avoid by-products and excessive waste, modify strain if needed and carefully consider raw material selection.
 This will contribute to the development of a technical and economic viable process on production scale.

 This is where experience comes in.
 BPF brings industrial scale experience and translates this into the right set of piloting conditions.
+Have a look at our infographic on how we can help you out on purification / downstream processing.

 Foaming behaviour is complex to model and in some cases unpredictable.
 Finding the right balance between aeration and agitation while the fermentation is proceeding without interruption is a challenge.